John Anderson (philosopher): Advocacy of academic freedom

 As Sydney University's Challis Professor of Philosophy, Anderson was a formidable champion of the principle of academic freedom from authoritarian intervention.
 For example, he fought a successful battle to end the role of the British Medical Association in setting course standards and student quotas in the medical school.
 He also railed against the presence on campus of a military unit—the Sydney University Regiment—and lived to see the day in 1960 when the regiment's campus HQ was destroyed by fire.
 (The regiment was subsequently rehoused at a new facility on university-owned land at Darlington.)

 Anderson was censured by the Sydney University Senate in 1931 after criticising the role of war memorials in sanctifying war.
 In 1943 he was censured by the Parliament of New South Wales after arguing that religion has no place in schools.
 He founded the Sydney University Freethought Society which ran from 1931 to 1951.
 He was president of the society throughout that period.

 It is legendary that the university's Senate, accepting that it could not realise its desire to sack the controversial Challis Professor, sought to reduce Anderson's stature and influence by creating a new chair of "Moral and Political Philosophy" to which Alan Stout was appointed.
 This purpose was not achieved, as Anderson continued to lecture on ethics and politics.
 Stout (who had been urged by Anderson to apply for the position) was a steady admirer and supporter of the Challis Professor and declined to undercut his prestige in any way.
 The result was that Sydney gained a second prestigious and personable philosopher who "brought a quick intelligence, intellectual grasp, a flair for putting things simply and clearly, together with a genuine respect for the views of others and readiness to appreciate their point of view".
 On Anderson's retirement, the two departments were merged under Stout as 'the Professor of Philosophy'.

-Thought and influence

-As a committed empiricist, Anderson argued that there is only one realm of "being" and it can be best understood through science and naturalistic philosophy.
-He asserted that there is no supernatural god and that there are no non-natural realms along the lines of Platonic ideals.
-He rejected all notions that knowledge could be obtained by means other than descriptions of facts and any belief that revelation or mysticism could be sources for obtaining truth.
-He was arguing that traditional Christian concepts of good and evil were only meant for slaves and that, in actuality, the idea of morality was empty.
-For Anderson, the term "good" was valid when applied objectively to human activities which were free, critical and creative but the more common subjective applications were to be avoided or exposed as deceptive.
-Not surprisingly, Anderson's influence was both extensive and controversial as he constantly examined and fearlessly criticised hallowed beliefs and institutions.